What is Dental Negligence?

 It is important to establish the legal entity who believe you have a claim of dental malpractice against.
-In the UK, we have a dual system of dental care and patients normally have dental work carried out by their dentist on a private paying basis or under the NHS, with many dentists practicing in both.
-Therefore, before we pursue a compensation claim we will need to establish whether you saw the dentist as a NHS or Private Patient.
+In the UK, we have a dual system of dental care and patients normally have dental work carried out by their dentist on a private paying basis or under the NHS, with many dentists practising in both.
+Therefore, before we pursue a compensation claim we will need to establish whether you saw the dentist as an NHS or Private Patient.

 Why does it matter if I was a private or NHS dental Patient?

 If you saw the dentist as a private patient, then you will be suing the dentist him or herself.
 However, if you were treated by the dentist as a patient under the NHS system, then you would be suing both the dentist and NHS for negligent treatment.